yangKJ/HollowCodable/README.md

 ### Available Property Wrappers
 - [@Immutable](https://github.com/yangKJ/HollowCodable/blob/master/Sources/Immutable.swift): Becomes an immutable property.
+- [@IgnoredKey](https://github.com/yangKJ/HollowCodable/blob/master/Sources/IgnoredKey.swift): Optional Property to not included it when Encoding or Decoding.
 - [@Base64DataCoding](https://github.com/yangKJ/HollowCodable/blob/master/Sources/Base64DataCoding.swift): For a Data property that should be serialized to a Base64 encoded String.
-- [@BoolCoding](https://github.com/yangKJ/HollowCodable/blob/master/Sources/BoolCoding.swift): Sometimes an API uses an `Int` or `String` for a booleans.
 - [@DateFormatterCoding](https://github.com/yangKJ/HollowCodable/blob/master/Sources/DateFormatterCoding.swift): Date property that should be serialized using the customized DataFormat.
 - [@ISO8601DateFormatter](https://github.com/yangKJ/HollowCodable/blob/master/Sources/ISO8601DateFormatter.swift): Date property that should be serialized using the ISO8601DateFormatter.
 - [@Since1970DateCoding](https://github.com/yangKJ/HollowCodable/blob/master/Sources/Since1970DateCoding.swift): Date property that should be serialized to Since1970.